-As at March 31, 2018, Macau had 37,938 hotel rooms.
-By comparison, the Las Vegas Strip had 147,463 hotel rooms as of the same date.
-According to the Five-Year Development Plan of the Macao Special

-Administrative Region (2016-2020), from 2016 to 2020, the number of hotel rooms is expected to increase by 12,000, along with an increase of at least 14,400 job vacancies.
+As at December 31, 2016, Macau had 36,278 hotel rooms.
+By comparison, the Las Vegas Strip had 149,339 hotel rooms.
+According to the Five-Year Development Plan of Macao Special Administration Region (2016-2020), from 2016 to 2020, the number of hotel rooms is expected to increase by 12,000, along with an increase of at least 14,400 job vacancies.
 It is anticipated that the introduction of additional high quality hotels, in combination with increasing retail and entertainment facilities and MICE space, will continue to enhance Macau's reputation as a world-class tourist and business destination and, ultimately, to contribute to increases in both visitation and the average length of stay in Macau.